Irish Dubliner Fondue: Who says Saint Paddy’s Day means Corned Beef and Green Beer? Sometimes the most FUN holiday dishes aren’t the most traditional.

 We have a lot of family traditions.
 In fact, fondue itself is customary in our house.

-Hubs and I got married directly after graduating from college.
+Lt.
+Dan and I got married directly after graduating from college.
 We saved every penny we earned waiting tables to take a marvelous honeymoon before we had to start our official jobs and “grown-up” life.
 After weighing our options, we discovered we had saved enough money to spend a month in Colorado or a week on some island.
 Colorado it was!

 What great memories I have of our first month as a married couple.
 We spent a couple weeks hiking, horseback riding, four-wheeling and exploring all the natural hot springs in Steamboat Springs.
-We rafted down the Colorado River in Canyon City.
+We rafted down the Colorado River.
 Hand-in-hand, we poked through obscure shops in downtown Colorado Springs.
 We rambled around Red Rocks.
 Yet one of my favorite memories was dining at a little fondue restaurant in Manitou Springs.
 Nestled at the foot of Pike’s Peak, this quaint mountain town is home of The Mona Lisa Fondue Restaurant, among other things.
 One evening we sat out on an idyllic balcony in the crisp mountain air and ate the most exquisite meal either of us had ever experienced in our 22 years of life.

 Course after course, we laughed and whispered sweet nothings to each other, as we devoured every last morsel brought to our table.
 Upon returning home, we promptly bought our first fondue pot and our tradition emerged.
 Over the last twelve years, we have hosted uncountable fondue parties.
 We have gone through several fondue pots and have collected all sorts of fondue paraphernalia.
 Our tradition lives on…

 So, nothing against traditions.
 But think of the wonderfully unconventional dishes one can make with traditional Irish ingredients!
-Dishes such as Dubliner Fondue or Chocolate Guinness Floats… just off the top of my head. *wink*
+Dishes such as Irish Dubliner Fondue or Chocolate Guinness Floats… just off the top of my head. *wink*

 Dubliner is a sharp nutty cheese with a slightly brittle texture.
 It melts well and stands up nicely against the tang of Harp beer.
-Dubliner Fondue is a delightful deviation from classic Swiss fondue.
+Irish Dubliner Fondue is a delightful deviation from classic Swiss fondue.
 This pub-style dip is easy to prepare and will disappear in moments when paired with fresh bread, pickles and fruit!